pfalvey/ethical-computing-institute/course-assignments.md

   + Remember this GitHub repository is public.
 Keep your commit messages appropriate.

 ### Requirements:
-+ Your statement of purpose (~700 words) must:
++ Your statement of purpose (~700 words) must include:
-  + A description of what makes an action ethical.
+  + A description of what makes an action ethical according to your framework.
 (5 Points)
-  + An answer to the question: What triggers the need to evaluate how ethical an action is?
+  + With regard to your framework, an answer to the question: What triggers the need to evaluate how ethical an action is?
 (5 Points)
   + Discuss the predisposition people have to act ethically according to your framework (if this is not stated, explain why that may be).
 (5 Points)
   + A brief summary of three issues in computer technology you believe your ethical framework would have a lot to say about (these do not necessarily have to be topics covered in class).
 (10 Points)
 + Each of the three codes of ethics responses (~300 words) must: